 If your cat takes one sniff of her food and buries it, then she’s not interested.
 There are three possible reasons for this behavior:

-1) Your Cat Has Gone Off Her Food
+1) Gone Off Its Food

 If your cat is just fussy, trying to make her meal more appealing.
 As per Preventative Vet, some ways of achieving this include: